Automattic/studio/README.md

 ## Contributing

-Studio is an open-source project that welcomes all contributions.
+Studio is an open source project that welcomes all contributions.
 If you spot a bug or the feature you need is missing, open an issue or propose a Pull Request to implement it.

 - Reporting bugs – open an issue in the repository.
 - Ideas or feature requests – open an issue in the repository.